muratk5n/thirdwave/en/2022/02/h2-end-use.md

 ### Heating

-Wherever natural gas is fed into homes and buildings for heating purposes, H2 can replace it, sometimes even through dual-use boilers.
-The boiler sold by Worcester Bosch is such a solution [2]
+Wherever natural gas is fed into homes and buildings for heating purposes, H2 can replace it, sometimes through dual-use boilers.
+A boiler sold by Worcester Bosch is such a solution [2]

 <img width="340" src="worchester1.jpeg"/>